Aktion T4: Doctors' trial

 Earlier, in 1945, American forces tried seven staff members of the Hadamar killing centre for the killing of Soviet and Polish nationals, which was within their jurisdiction under international law, as these were the citizens of wartime allies.
 (Hadamar was within the American Zone of Occupation in Germany.
 This was before the Allied resolution of December 1945, to prosecute individuals for "crimes against humanity" for such mass atrocities.)
 Alfons Klein, Heinrich Ruoff and Karl Willig were sentenced to death and executed; the other four were given long prison sentences.
-In 1946, reconstructed German courts tried members of the Hadamar staff for the murders of nearly 15,000 German citizens there.
+In 1946, reconstructed German courts tried members of the Hadamar staff for the murders of nearly 15,000 German citizens.
 The chief physician, Adolf Wahlmann and Irmgard Huber, the head nurse, were convicted.